jakejs/jake/docs/overview.md

 * 'stdout': When the stdout for the child-process receives data.
 This streams the stdout data.
 Passes one arg, the chunk of data.
-(When using the printStdout option, these events are not available as the stdoout of the child process is inherited directly from the current process.)
+(When using the printStdout option, these events are not available as the stdout of the child process is inherited directly from the current process.)

 * 'stderr': When the stderr for the child-process receives data.
 This streams